melissahookey/19-HW-Text-Editor/README.md

   ![badge](https://img.shields.io/badge/license-MIT-brightgreen)<br />

   ## Description
-  This is a Text Editor that functions offline and is downloadable.
+  This is a Text Editor that runs in the browser and is downloadable.

   ## Table of Contents
   - [Description](#description)